Students: Seeking an Opportunity?

 - Seeking upcoming global health opportunities for trainees?
 Visit http://meded.ucsf.edu/gh

 Note: Medical students who wish to receive credit for any position should be sure to contact their UME advisor (Heather Peng or Cha Viloria).

 Want to Post an Opportunity?

 Questions?
 Please, contact James Moser at email@example.com or at (415) 476-4986.
-We will happily post your opportunity and keep up here for one month.
+We will happily post your opportunity and keep up here for 30 days.
 Thank you for thinking of our students

 Organization: UCSF Pediatric Emergency Department